 Most psychologists experience feelings of sexual attraction toward clients, and for some Christian therapists this situation can be further complicated by their tendency to deny such sexual attraction.
 How effective are graduate training programs in teaching Christian psychologists to manage feelings of sexual attraction in professional contexts?
 In this survey, 258 Christian psychologists answered questions regarding their graduate training.
 A positive training environment was related to healthy coping responses in managing feelings of sexual attraction, and graduates of explicitly Christian training programs reported greater satisfaction with training conditions than graduates of secular programs.
 Those involved in training professional psychologists should consider the general training environment in addition to specific course work about managing feelings of sexual attraction.

 Meek, Katheryn Rhoads and McMinn, Mark R., "The Perceived Effectiveness of Christian and Secular Graduate Training Programs in Preparing Christian Psychologists to Deal With Experiences of Sexual Attraction" (1999).
-Faculty Publications - Grad School of Clinical Psychology.
+Faculty Publications - Doctor of Psychology (PsyD) Program.
 276.